About me, Dave Clarke, writer of

 Aurland Fjord

-The life of a dairy farmer is hard and the hours are long – I gave it up and got a job with the Adelaide Metropolitan Fire Brigade.
-After realising that working as a fireman suited me no better than did dairy farming I lived and worked in the bush in WA and the Northern Territory in the mineral exploration industry for, I think, 17 months in total, finding that a year in the Australian bush living under canvas can be a great learning experience as well as very enjoyable.
+After realising that working as a fireman suited me no better than did dairy farming I lived and worked in the bush in WA and the Northern Territory (see below) in the mineral exploration industry for, I think, 17 months in total, finding that a year in the Australian bush living under canvas can be a great learning experience as well as very enjoyable.

-In this period I also did a seven week stint studying geology at a summer school in the University of Tasmania (1971?), and greatly enjoyed it; my experience with university could hardly have been more different to my experience with high school.
+In this period I also did a seven week stint studying geology at a summer school in the University of Tasmania (late 1970), and greatly enjoyed it; my experience with university could hardly have been more different to my experience with high school.
 I sometimes wonder how my subsequent life would have differed had I gone on to finish a university degree.

-Travelling overseas for eight months, starting in Portuguese Timor (as it was then) followed by a couple of months in Indonesia, on to Singapore and thence a month in Britain and three months in continental Western Europe, returning by the overland rout via Yugoslavia (as it was then), Greece, Turkey, Iran, Afghanistan, Pakistan, India, Thailand, Malaysia, and Singapore was another once-in-a-lifetime experience.
+Travelling overseas for eight months, starting in May 1972 in Portuguese Timor (as it was then) followed by a couple of months in Indonesia, on to Singapore and thence a month in Britain and three months in continental Western Europe, returning by the overland rout via Yugoslavia (as it was then), Greece, Turkey, Iran, Afghanistan, Pakistan, India, Thailand, Malaysia, and Singapore was another once-in-a-lifetime experience.

 The last thirty years of my 'working' life was in the hydrogeology (groundwater) field for the South Australian public service.
+It was in this period that I subscribed to Scientific American for about 30 years.
+Earlier I had subscribed to New Scientist, but found the weekly journal hard to keep up with, the monthly Scientific American suited me better.

 I married at the age of 32; my wife and I soon after had two children.
 We have been a close family ever since.
 (As of 2020 I have three grandchildren, aged 9, 7 and 4.)